GCTC-NTGC/gc-digital-talent/auth/README.md

 1. The Passport migrations will create the tables your application needs to store OAuth2 clients and access tokens:
 `php artisan migrate`

-2. This command will create the encryption keys needed to generate secure access tokens.
-In addition, the command will create "personal access" and "password grant" clients which will be used to generate access tokens:
+2. This command will create the encryption keys needed to generate secure access tokens: `php artisan passport:keys`.
+They will be created in the storage folder.
+This command will also create a file called `.rnd`, which can be ignored.
+(Alternatively, you can define these keys as [environment variables](https://laravel.com/docs/8.x/passport#loading-keys-from-the-environment).)

-`php artisan passport:install --uuids`
+3. In order to hash client secrets, the [Personal Access Client](https://laravel.com/docs/8.x/passport#creating-a-personal-access-client) Id and secret must be saved as environment variables.
+You can generate the id and secret with the following command (it needs a database connection) but you must save them as env variables manually: `php artisan passport:client --personal`

+4. Every client which will use this auth server needs its own id and secret.
+You can generate a new client by running `php artisan passport:client`.

+Note that steps 1, 3 and 4 require a database connection.
+If you running this using the local /infrastructure setup, you may need to run the php commands with a container.

+For more details about using or configuring Laravel Passport, visit the [documentation](https://laravel.com/docs/8.x/passport).